ftramont/Helix-Control-M-Unified-View/README.md

 #### b.
 Register the server
 Registering establishes a connection between the self-hosted Control-M/Server and Helix Control-M/EM.

-Use the `ctm_menu` utility from a self-hosted Control-M/Server account line to perform this instruction.
+Use the `ctm_menu` utility from a self-hosted Control-M/Server account to perform this instruction.
 For more details on this utility, please refer to the documentation: [ctm_menu](https://documents.bmc.com/supportu/9.0.21.300/en-US/Documentation/Utilities/ctm_menu.htm)).

 ```